 I remember my first road trip in Europe.
 I thought I was all set to tackle the drive, but then missed a stop sign entering the Venice car park.
 A motorcycle cop lurking nearby pulled me over, and in heavily accented English he posed this question — “[something not understandable] strangerous?”.

 In a country with the legal system derived from 19th century Napoleonic Code and guilty until proven innocent thinking, I chose to assume the best and thought he asked me if I was a stranger on vacation.
 I hesitantly answered, “Yes”.

 Wrong.
 Only later did I realize what he asked.
-It was the statement – “That was dangerous!”.
+It was not a question, but the statement — “That was dangerous!”.

 He let me go with a warning, but I always chuckle over that memory as I begin planning my next road trip.